Jonathan Sumner Evans

 Key Technologies: Matrix, Python, Go

-I am building the infrastructure necessary to connect people on every chat network through Matrix.
-I work mainly on bridges and other backend projects to enable Beeper to grow and add new users.
+I worked on building the infrastructure necessary to connect people on every chat network through Matrix.
+I worked mainly on bridges and other backend projects to enable Beeper to grow and add new users.

 Notable projects include...